Opeyeoluwa/ASCII-Converter/README.md

 Hello!!

-THnk you for checking out my project.
+Thank you for checking out my project.
 This is a conversion app from text to ASCII format and back to text if require.
 Applications of this project include cryptography and encryption generation.